-- 3. Classes in session must be dismissed and students directed to leave. - 4.
-Persons in laboratories and workshops should make their area safe before leaving by turning off equipment where possible, closing chemical containers, securing biological agents, etc. - 5.
+- 4. Persons in laboratories and workshops should make their area safe before leaving by turning off equipment where possible, closing chemical containers, securing biological agents, etc. - 5.
 Do not use the lift. - 6.
-Do not go back to your working area for any reason. - 7.
-If for any reason you are unable to leave the building, make your way to a protected stairwell or a room with an external window and shut the door.
+Do not go back to your working area for any reason. - If for any reason you are unable to leave the building, make your way to a protected stairwell or a room with an external window and shut the door.
 If possible, inform the emergency line (ext.
 7999) or a colleague of your location and the reason why you cannot safely exit the building. - 8.
-If safe to do so nominated Fire Marshals should inspect their designated areas.

-- 9. Proceed to your designated emergency assembly following your departure from the building.
+If safe to do so nominated Fire Marshals should inspect their designated areas. - Proceed to your designated emergency assembly following your departure from the building.
 The assembly area for the Health Sciences Building are: - 1) Pedestrian Area in Front of Computer Centre - 2) Car Park to Rear of Student Learning, Leisure and Sports Complex